This post may contain eBay affiliate links. Please read our disclosure policy.

 The bottom of the cards displays his name, position, and team.
 You can then look to the top left corner of the card to view the Topps Chrome logo.
 The IA logo is in the bottom left.

-Despite being a vertically oriented card on the front, the back is horizontal.
+The back is horizontal despite being a vertically oriented card on the front.
 On the back, you can read about Seager’s career in the farm system.
 It displays his minor league statistics as well.

-Although there are several excellent Corey Seager rookie cards out there, this one holds the most value.
+Although several excellent Corey Seager rookie cards are out there, this one holds the most value.

 2016 Bowman Chrome Corey Seager RC Card #150

 The next card we want to look at is similar to the Topps card above, but this card is from Bowman.
 Like the Topps card, it features Seager in his white Dodgers uniform as he follows through after hitting the ball.

 The left side of the card has a lot of information.
 In the top left corner, you can see the RC logo, and the top right corner has the IA logo.
 Between those two logos is Corey Seager’s name.
 Finally, the top right corner of the card has the Bowman Chrome logo.